 7 Mortgage Payoff Hacks to Save Thousands in 2025

-Key Takeaways for Using a Mortgage Payoff Early Calculator with Extra Payments
+Key Takeaways for Using the Mortgage Payoff Early Calculator

 Using the calculator can reveal how small tweaks lead to big savings.
-Here are the essentials:
+If you’re feeling overwhelmed by all the numbers, start with just one of these essentials and build from there:

 • Small Changes, Big Impact: Even modest extra payments can shave years off your mortgage and save thousands in interest.